 New CCTV system

 A key innovation in the Sound Transit project is the new Network Video Recorder.
-The powerful recorder features up to 3 TB of storage, equivalent to more than 20.000 minutes of data.
+The powerful recorder features several TB of storage, equivalent to more than 20,000 minutes of data.
 Alarms can trigger a variety of actions: locating the emergency, showing live footage or tagging the video for longer retention.
 By offering a comprehensive oversight of on-board activity, the system reduces risks and increases passenger safety.

 Also important for passenger safety are the rear-view monitors, adjusted on each side of the cab.
 These digital screens display high definition camera content like a rear-view mirror.
 At departure, they automatically switch to show the complete platform from front to rear.
 In that way, the driver can easily check the platforms before leaving the station.

 The first new light rail vehicles for Sound Transit will be delivered in mid-2019.
 They will be designed and manufactured by Siemens in Sacramento, California.
 The S70 LRVs will operate at speeds up to 55 mph, carrying close to 245 passengers in each vehicle.